tina-friedrich/arc-user-guide/docs/source/arc-copying-data.rst

     :width: 800
     :alt:    entering SSO credentials

 If you select 'Remember password', KDE will safe these details for you.
 It uses it's KDE Wallet service to safe these securely.
-If you have not used that before, it will guide you through the setup and let you set a master password for your wallet. thre
+If you have not used that before, it will guide you through the setup and let you set a master password for your wallet.

 Once you've entered your credentials and hit 'enter' (or clicked 'OK'), it should connect you to your RFS share.

 .. image:: images/arc-rfs4.png